Laylaaaaaa/ECE-143/README.md

 # Description
-This is UCSD ECE143 final project develeped by Group 3.<br>
+This is UCSD ECE143 final project created by Group 3.<br>
-We use Kaggle [Job Salary Prediction](https://www.kaggle.com/c/job-salary-prediction/data) and try to aplly what we learn during the class.
+We used the Kaggle [Job Salary Prediction](https://www.kaggle.com/c/job-salary-prediction/data) dataset and applied what we learn during the class.
 # Database
-The dataset contains 200 thousand more data points with heads: Id, Title, FullDescription, LocationRaw, LocationNormalized, ContractType, ContractTime, Company, Category and SourceName.
+The dataset contains over 200,000 data points with features: Id, Title, FullDescription, LocationRaw, LocationNormalized, ContractType, ContractTime, Company, Category and SourceName.

 # Requirements
 1. Packages